My Chico

-"My Chico" is a song by Italian singer Sabrina.
+"My Chico" is a song by the Italian singer Sabrina.
 It was written by Sabrina, O.Johnson, Elvio Moratto and produced by Elvio Moratto.
 The song was released in October 1988 as the album's second single.
-This song reached #1 in Italy.
+The song peaked at number two in Italy.
 The music video for this song was filmed in Florence.

 Song information

 "My Chico" was Sabrina's second single in 1988, and was successful in a number of European countries.
 The song reached No. 1 in the Italian singles chart, and made the top 10 in Finland, Spain, Switzerland and the Netherlands.
 Sabrina co-wrote the song with Elvio Moratto, who would become her collaborator and producer for several more songs, including "Gringo" and some tracks on 1991's "Over the Pop" album.